MrSquid25/SLAE/Assignment 4/README.md

 What to do:

--Create a custom encoding scheme like the “InserSon Encoder” we showed you.
+-Create a custom encoding scheme like the “Insertion Encoder” we showed you.

 -PoC with using execve-stack as the shellcode to encode with your schema and execute.